-Employees are prohibited from remaining on TAS premises or making use of TAS facilities while not on duty.
-Employees are expressly prohibited from using TAS facilities, TAS property, or TAS equipment for personal use.
+Staff members are prohibited from remaining on TAS premises or making use of TAS facilities while not on duty.
+Staff members are expressly prohibited from using TAS facilities, TAS property, or TAS equipment for personal use.

-H. EMPLOYEE PROPERTY
+H. STAFF MEMBER PROPERTY

-An employee's personal property, including but not limited to lockers, packages, purses, and backpacks, may be inspected upon reasonable suspicion of unauthorized possession of school property.
+A staff member's personal property, including but not limited to lockers, packages, purses, and backpacks, may be inspected upon reasonable suspicion of unauthorized possession of school property.

-TAS is not responsible for lost or stolen items belonging to employees.
-TAS is also not responsible in the event of break-ins, fire, or other events which may result in damage or loss to employee property.
+TAS is not responsible for lost or stolen items belonging to staff members.
+TAS is also not responsible in the event of break-ins, fire, or other events which may result in damage or loss to staff members property.